 This is because driveway paving is a big job and you really want some muscle on it, especially if you’re paving in Texas.

-You should be looking for a competent and reasonable sized team effort for the paving of your driveway.
+You should be looking for a competent and reasonable sized team of experts like RDCPaving.com for the paving of your driveway.

 Unless, you know, your driveway is really short.